 2. Grilling Equipment

 Without the grill, you don’t have a party!
 Depending on your preference or the preference of the chef who’ll handle the grill, you can get a charcoal or a gas grill.
+Even a cheap gas grill can do a great job, so don’t feel you have to splash our if you’re new to grilling.
 If you’re wondering, there are differences between the two.
 Charcoal grilled meat has the traditional woody flavor, while gas grilled meat has a bacon-like taste.

 You might also need to start grilling the meat way before your guests arrive if you are going to be using a charcoal grill.
 Lastly, don’t forget the grilling tools – spatula, tongs, the grill fork, aprons, gloves, and oil.